 Combining DNA test types can give you a better picture of your overall genealogical relationship to someone else.
+DNA expert Diahan Southard shares an example from her family about how she used different DNA tests to solve an adoption mystery.
 Combine your autosomal test results with the results of your mitochondrial DNA or YDNA test to make some amazing connections today!

 My family recently visited the Jelly Belly Factory in northern California.
-Of course at the end of the tour, they funneled us into their gift shop where we felt compelled to buy jelly beans and other sundry treats.
+Of course, at the end of the tour, they funneled us into their gift shop where we felt compelled to buy jelly beans and other sundry treats.
 My favorite part of the big box we bought were the recipes on the side.
-We could turn the already delicious variety of flavors into even more pallet-pleasing options.
+We could turn the already delicious variety of flavors into even more pallet-pleasing options by eating specific combinations of jelly beans at the same time.
+Like 2 green apply jelly beans + 1 cinnamon jelly bean = apple pie.
 Who knew!

 Combining DNA Test Types